Nikon D3000 vs Pentax Q

 Many modern cameras cannot only take still pictures, but also record videos.
 The Pentax Q indeed provides for movie recording, while the D3000 does not.
 The highest resolution format that the Pentax Q can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the D3000 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the Pentax Q relies on live view and the rear LCD for framing.
 That said, the Pentax Q can be equipped with an optional viewfinder – the O-VF1.
 The table below summarizes some of the other core capabilities of the Nikon D3000 and Pentax Q in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the Pentax Q and the D3000 is in-body image stabilization (IBIS).
-The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the D3000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Pentax Q reduces the risk of handshake-induced blur with all attached lenses, while the D3000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax Q has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.